katjabercic/Lean-HoG/README.md

 # Lean-HoG

-A library for computational graph theory in [Lean 4](https://leanprover.github.io), with emphasis on verification of large datasets of graphs; in particular the [House of Graphs](https://houseofgraphs.org).
+A library for computational graph theory in [Lean 4](https://leanprover.github.io), with emphasis on verification of large datasets of graphs; in particular the [House of Graphs](https://houseofgraphs.org) (HoG).

 ## Prerequisites